 - They found a set of viral-origin effector

-proteins, RNA hairpin binding proteins, and ssRNA binding proteins that work effectively
+proteins, RNA hairpin binding proteins, and ssRNA binding proteins that work effectively in vitro

 - Swapping out these proteins to produce 10 different CIRTS combinations can be used to achieve diverse functions

 - CIRTS can be delivered to living cells with AAV viral vectors